 The epoch also saw the introduction of looms, which were used to produce plain cotton cloths, as well as improvements in agriculture, including early experimentation with the terrace system.

-Lasting roughly from 1000 BC to 300 BC, and named after the site of Chavín de Huántar, this was a rich period of development for Andean culture – when artistic and religious phenomena appeared, perhaps independently, over a broad swath of the central and northern highlands, as well as the coast.
+Lasting roughly from 1000 BC to 300 BC, and named after the site of Chavín de Huántar, this was a rich period of development for Andean culture – when artistic and religious cultures appeared, perhaps independently, over a broad swath of the central and northern highlands, as well as the coast.
 The salient feature of this era is the repeated representation of a stylized feline deity, perhaps symbolizing spiritual transformations experienced under the influence of hallucinogenic plants.
-One of the most famous depictions of this many-headed figure can be found on the Raimondi Stela, a bas relief carving which resides at the Museo Nacional de Antropología, Arqueología e Historia del Perú in Lima.
+One of the most famous depictions of this many-headed figure can be found on the Raimondi Stela, a bas relief carving that is kept at the Museo Nacional de Antropología, Arqueología e Historia del Perú in Lima.

 Chavín’s feline also figures prominently in ceramics of the era, particularly the stark, black-clay specimens referred to as Cupisnique, a style that flourished on the northern coast.